SEA Semester Class:

 I wanted to be a part of a program that would present both a physical and an intellectual challenge.
 I was interested in learning in a different environment and the new skills that this program would afford me.
-SEA was also a great resource to fulfill some of my science credits.
+SEA Semester was also a great resource to fulfill some of my science credits.

 What were the strongest aspects of SEA Semester?

-Affording us the equipment that we needed to make conscious and rational decisions on what is best for us individually and as a group was one of the strongest aspects of SEA.
+Affording us the equipment that we needed to make conscious and rational decisions on what is best for us individually and as a group was one of the strongest aspects of SEA Semester.
 We were treated as intelligent individuals who were capable of making the right decisions without someone behind our backs coaching us.
 Throughout the shore and sea components we were encouraged to be independent, take initiative and challenge ourselves to do something that we never thought we were capable of doing.
-SEA enforced these principles throughout the academic and social aspect of the program, in which I believe that helped us to grow and mature tremendously.
+SEA Semester enforced these principles throughout the academic and social aspect of the program, in which I believe that helped us to grow and mature tremendously.

 What were the most challenging aspects of SEA Semester?